Inpatient And Outpatient Treatment

-It’s important that both the addicted person and their loved ones understand the differences before selecting a treatment program.
-Finding the right treatment program can put you or a loved one on the road to sobriety.
+It’s important that both the individual with a substance use disorder (SUD) and their loved ones understand the differences between these two types of treatment programs before making a decision.
+Exploring all options prior to making a decision can help put the individual or a loved one on the road to long-term sobriety.

-It’s important to properly prepare for rehab.
-There’s no set amount of time needed to prepare for treatment.
-It is important to set an entry date for rehab and to have affairs settled before that date.
+It’s important to properly prepare for treatment.
+There’s no set amount of time needed to prepare for treatment, but the sooner the better in most cases.
+It’s also important to set an entry date for admission and to have affairs settled before that date.

-Some of the things to take care of before entering rehab include:
+Some of the things to take care of before entering treatment include:

 - Finding living arrangements for children or other family members